Eritrean involvement in the Tigray war: 2021

 The situation on the ground changed drastically following a guerilla warfare campaign by the TDF, and in February 2021, the UN chief coordinator of humanitarian efforts Mark Lowcock said that up to 40% of Tigray was not controlled by Ethiopian troops.
 He said that much of that area was under the control of Eritrean soldiers pursuing their own objectives independent of Ethiopian command.

 Refugees told Vice World News that Eritrea was in control of parts of the northern Maekelay Zone and most likely extending beyond the zone.
 Different refugees told VICE that not only did Eritreans cross into border areas, but they also took control of the area.
 One refugee from Maekelay told them "Since the war started, we haven't seen a single Ethiopian soldier.
 Only Eritreans, they occupy the rural areas."

-Tigrayan leaders alleged that the Eritrean forces' use United Arab Emirates-made drones, was a main factor for Tigray force resistance and re-entered to Mekelle in June 2021.
+Tigrayan leaders alleged that the Eritrean forces' use of United Arab Emirates-made drones was a main factor for Tigray force resistance and re-entered to Mekelle in June 2021.
 On 16 June 2021, the Ethiopian ambassador to the UN stated that Eritrean troops in Tigray were to "definitely leave soon," but Eritrea would continue sending in forces long after this.